NeptuneHub/AudioMuse-AI-MusicServer/README.md

 * Music Map
 * Song Alchemy

-**IMPORTANT:** This is a Open Subsonic API compliant server (or it should be), so you need to configure AudioMuse-AI with the **navidrome** deployment, setting url, user and password correctly.
+**IMPORTANT:** This is a Open Subsonic API compliant server, so you need to configure AudioMuse-AI with the **navidrome** deployment, setting url, user and password correctly.

 # Developer
 This is instruction to run both backend and frontned on your developing envirorment